hermann-p/hermann-p.github.io/_posts/2016-12-06-react-with-reagent-and-cljs.md

                              conj       ; append an element
                              (.-value (sel1 :#input-text))))) ; === document.getElementById("input-text").value

 Et voilá.

+<iframe src="/playground/todo/index.html" height="600px"></iframe>

 Compiled with the "min" flag, this code transpiles to a single 296kb source file (gzipped 80k) containing the page script as well as all required functions from React and dommy.

-<iframe src="/playground/todo/index.html" height="600px"></iframe>
+Compare that to requiring all React files and jQuery for the syntactic sugar.
+Btw, reagent claims to be faster than using its underlying React directly and dommy claims to be much faster than jQuery at similar tasks.